 There are many unsupervised training techniques to infuse knowledge and capabilities to LLMs.
 The most common is the various forms of masking spans.
 For example, next token prediction, next sentence, and random masked spans are the most popular and common pretraining objectives.

-If the private domain contains structured knowledge, e.g. knowledge triplets, one could devise a masking strategy that focuses on key concepts and relationships ( SWF+21 and MDAJ22 ).
+If the private domain contains structured knowledge, e.g. knowledge triplets, one could devise a masking strategy that focuses on key concepts and relationships ( 8 and 3 ).

 Other objectives could be predicting sentence ordering.
 The model is asked to recover the correct ordering from a randomly permuted sentence order.
 Another objective could be sentence distance.
 A model takes two sentences as input and predict the category in the set of adjacent, nonadjacent but same document, and not in the same document.